ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 incremental updates (e.g., ID103-105), and thin lines represent snapshots (e.g., ID0-103).
 Note that node content is path independent: the content of node v can be obtained by applying the updates from any path that ends at v.
 For example, assume the latest version is 105 and a client already has version 103.
-We say the base version of the client is 103 as it serves as a base upon which incremental updates can be applied.
+The base version of the client is 103 as it serves as a base upon which incremental updates can be applied.
 The target version 105 can either be directly fetched as a snapshot, computed incrementally by applying the incremental updates between 103 and 104, then 104 and 105, or if the optional